MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/azure-active-directory-authentication.md

 ## Support for a custom SQL authentication provider

-Given more flexibility, the client application can also use its own provider for Active Directory authentication instead of using the `ActiveDirectoryAuthenticationProvider` class.
+Given more flexibility, the client application can also use its own provider for Microsoft Entra authentication instead of using the `ActiveDirectoryAuthenticationProvider` class.
 The custom authentication provider needs to be a subclass of `SqlAuthenticationProvider` with overridden methods.
 It then must register the custom provider, overriding one or more of the existing `Active Directory*` authentication methods.

 The following example shows how to use a new authentication provider for `Active Directory Device Code Flow` authentication.